microsoft/finops-toolkit/docs/_reporting/hubs/configure-scopes.md

 <br>

-_<sup>1) FinOps hubs 0.2 and beyond requires FOCUS cost data.
-As of July 2024, the option to export FOCUS cost data is only accessible from the central Cost Management experience in the Azure portal.
-If you do not see this option, please search for or navigate to [Cost Management Exports](https://portal.azure.com/#blade/Microsoft_Azure_CostManagement/Menu/open/exports).</sup>_
-_<sup>2) FinOps hubs 0.4 supports both FOCUS 1.0 and FOCUS 1.0 preview.
-Power BI reports in 0.4 are aligned to FOCUS 1.0 regardless of whether data was ingested as FOCUS 1.0 preview.
-If you need 1.0 preview data and reports, please use FinOps hubs 0.3.</sup>_
-_<sup>3) Configuring a daily export starts in the current month.
-If you want to backfill historical data, create a one-time export and set the start/end dates to the desired date range.</sup>_
 _<sup>4) While most settings are required, overwriting is optional.
 We recommend **not** overwriting files so you can monitor your ingestion pipeline using the [Data ingestion](../power-bi/data-ingestion.md) report.
 If you do not plan to use that report, please enable overwriting.</sup>_
 _<sup>5) A "scope" is an Azure construct that contains resources or enables purchasing services, like a resource group, subscription, management group, or billing account.
 The resource ID for a scope will be the Azure Resource Manager URI that identifies the scope (e.g., "/subscriptions/###" for a subscription or "/providers/Microsoft.Billing/billingAccounts/###" for a billing account).
 To learn more, see [Understand and work with scopes](https://aka.ms/costmgmt/scopes).</sup>_